Brambles-cat/ArchiveToCytube/README.md

 Using this requires [Node.js](https://nodejs.org/en) and a list of dependencies is listed in [package.json](https://github.com/Brambles-cat/ArchiveToCytube/blob/main/package.json)

 ## Usage
-Firstly, the variables in .env need to be configured.
+Firstly, the `CHANNEL` variable in .env must be set to the name of the Cytube channel the program should run using.
+Several settings in this file can also be modified to change how the program behaves.
 Then in the command prompt, navigate to the same directory as index.js and run
 ```bash
 node index.js
 ```